-4000-Level Courses: Only those 4000-level courses marked by an asterisk in the OSU University Catalog are available for graduate credit.
+4000-Level Courses: Only those 4000-level courses marked by an asterisk in the OSU University Catalog are available for graduate credit and carry a special section number for graduate enrollment.
 All graduate course work should include a research paper or other appropriate project.
 In the instance of a 4000-level course that may not require such a paper or project, the student should, with the consent of the instructor involved, arrange for such a paper or project to supplement the assigned work.
 Because 4000-level literature courses are designed primarily for undergraduates, the Literature Faculty strongly suggests that all graduate courses for students in the literature specialization be at the 5000/6000 level.